HandongHCI/HandongHCI.github.io/Courses/HFE_Essays.md

 #### Topic 4.
 [3-1.
 Cognitive Ergonomics I: Information Processing Model]
 Watch the [videos listed in **3-1.
 Cognitive Ergonomics I**](HFE03_1.md), then write an essay including the following subtopics.

 - **Subtopic 1.
 Summary**: Summarize what you've learned from the videos.
-You might use bullet points for listing keywords and short items.
+Use "bullet points" for listing important keywords and short sentences.
 Don't exceed one page for a summary.

 - **Subtopic 2**: Explain the process of something (for example, learning, taking an exam, decision making, playing basketball, find a restaurant, plan a trip, plan an birthday event, ...) using the IPM.
-What information is processed through the sensory memory, short-term memory (= working memory), and long-term memory, and how?
+What information is processed through the sensory memory, short-term memory (= working memory), and long-term memory while doing the chosen task, and how?
 Draw an IPM chart to explaining the chosen task.
+(No perfect answer is required.
+Students will try to explain the IPM several times more during the course.)

 - **Subtopic 3**: Provide your own idea of a new product or service, which can increase information processing performance such as focusing/attention, better memorization, faster and more accurate calculation, reasonable comparison, and so forth.